SJSUFall2019-CMPE272/Eventify/README.md

 ## Title : Profile filtering mechanism for Social media platforms
 Problem :

-Nowadays there are many profiles on social media platforms that have inappropriate and abusive content also there have been a few cases of fake profiles which might be flagged as spam and can send phishing links.
-So it is better for the platforms to eliminated such vulnerable profiles.
+Nowadays there are many profiles on social media platforms that have inappropriate and abusive content.
+Also, there have been many cases of fake profiles which might be used by spammers to send phishing links.
+So it is better for the platforms to eliminate such vulnerable profiles.

 - Using AI to analyse profile on social networking sites to detect any inappropriate content (NSFW)
 - Can be used to detect anomaly between details provided and profile photo uploaded